Developer Guide

 GradPad allows users to find a specific module or a group of modules with common tags or sequence of characters.
 This feature is especially useful if there is a long list of modules currently in GradPad and users want to avoid the hassle of scrolling through the entire list to look for specific module(s).

-As with all operations in GradPad, the FindCommand
+As with all operations in GradPad, the FindCommand class handles the execution of find operations.

-class helps to parse a user’s input before creating the correct find command.
+The FindCommandParser class helps to parse a user’s input before creating the correct find command.

 Given below is a series of steps to show how a find operation behaves during its execution.